edthedev/edthedev.github.io/resume/index.md

 Interim Manager Responsibilities

- - Managed five full time software developers.
+ - Managed 5 full time software developers.
  - Regularly met one one one with developers to provide feedback and guidance.
  - Proactively communicated context for upcoming organizational changes.